wayneeseguin/omni/examples/plugins/nats-backend/MULTI_DESTINATION_TESTING.md

 # Multiple NATS Destinations Testing

-This document describes the comprehensive testing scenarios implemented for multiple NATS destinations with the FlexLog NATS plugin.
+This document describes the comprehensive testing scenarios implemented for multiple NATS destinations with the Omni NATS plugin.

 ## Test Coverage